bytebase/bytebase.com/content/blog/database-security-vulnerabilities-are-craziest.md

 feature_image: /content/blog/database-security-vulnerabilities-are-craziest/banner.webp
 tags: Industry
 featured: true
-description: Some of the craziest database security vulnerabilities uncovered in DBAs' career.
+description: Some of the craziest database security vulnerabilities uncovered in DBAs' career
 ---

 Lately, a Post in `r/ExperiencedDevs` community of reddit, named `What are some of the craziest security vulnerabilities you've uncovered?`, raised hundreds of